-Olivia and Joan didn't get along as children.
-Joan felt Olivia was favored by their mother and resented losing attention due to the arrival of a younger sibling.
+Olivia and Joan didn't get along as children — younger sister Joan felt Olivia was favored by their mother.
 Olivia once said, "Our biggest problem was that we had to share a room."
-Though they did occasionally play together, their clashes were frequent, featuring slaps (Joan) and hair pulling (Olivia).
-Joane also accused Olivia of tearing up her outgrown clothes because she didn't want them to go to her younger sister, and also of breaking Fontaine's collarbone when she tried to pull her older sister into a swimming pool.
+Though they did occasionally play together, their clashes were frequent, featuring slaps (Joan) and hair-pulling (Olivia).
+Joan also accused Olivia of tearing up her outgrown clothes because she didn't want them to go to her younger sister, and also of breaking Fontaine's collarbone when she tried to pull her older sister into a swimming pool.

 A profile of the two in LIFE magazine in 1942 revealed one low point in the relationship: "At the age of 9, Joan decided she would kill her sister.
 She thought it all out carefully: she would let Olivia hit her once, and then again, in silence.
 But after the third blow, she would plug Olivia between the eyes."
 Joan's plan was to plead self-defense, but fortunately for American cinema, she didn't go through with it.
 Instead, the rancor between the two sisters would simply take different forms as they grew older.

 Joan initially lived in Olivia's shadow in Hollywood

 When Joan returned home from spending a couple of years with their ex-pat father in Japan, she found her sister on the verge of a career in Hollywood and decided she wanted the same thing.
 Olivia instead tried to send Joan to finishing school.
 Olivia later admitted to Vanity Fair, "I suppose the way I saw it then was that I wanted Hollywood as my domain, and I wanted San Francisco society to be hers."
 But Joan insisted to her older sibling, "I want to do what you're doing."